sc0t6/MCServer/README.md

-# MCServer
+# GitHubs Built-in Minecraft Server.
+OPEN SOURCE.
-A Minecraft server dedicated to use with Github's codespace.
+This is a project to make a minecraft server for Paper I believe, or different types of loaders.